adobe/spectrum-css/site/README.md

 ## Adding a one-off example page

 Follow the instructions for adding a new page, but do not add it to the navigation.
-You can link to it from other document using markdown:
+You can link to it from another document using markdown:

 ```markdown
 See the [internationalized typography example page](typography-i18n.html) for Japanese, Han, and Arabic examples.